AviranLab/dStruct/README.md

 Method for identifying differential reactive regions from RNA structurome profiling data.

 dStruct is a statistical method for identifying regions that display altered reactivity patterns between two groups of samples.
 It can perform *de novo* discovery or identify regions from a list provided by the user.
-The latter case is called *guided discovery*.
+The latter case is called *guided discovery*. dStruct is compatible with a diverse range of structure profiling technologies, accounts for biological variation and controls the false discovery rate in a multiple testing context.

 ## Getting started